ajalt/clikt/docs/arguments.md

 # Arguments

-Arguments are declared and customized similarly to [options](options.md), but are provided on the command line positionally instead of by name.
-Arguments are declared with [`argument()`](api/clikt/com.github.ajalt.clikt.parameters.arguments/argument/), and the order that they are declared defines the order that they must be provided on the command line.
+Arguments are declared and customized similarly to [options][options], but are provided on the command line positionally instead of by name.
+Arguments are declared with [`argument()`][argument], and the order that they are declared defines the order that they must be provided on the command line.

 ## Basic Arguments

-By default, [`argument`](api/clikt/com.github.ajalt.clikt.parameters.arguments/argument/) takes a single `String` value which is required to be provided on the command line.
+By default, [`argument`][argument] takes a single `String` value which is required to be provided on the command line.

 ```kotlin tab="Example"